vexdev/amarr/README.md

 Download Client: The name you gave to amarr in the previous step
 ```

+### Supported amule versions

+Amarr is currently using jAmule to connect to amule, which only supports amule versions 2.3.1 to 2.3.3.
+Amarr has been especially tested with the latest released version of Adunanza.

 ## TODO

 - [X] ~~Implement generation of torrent files~~
-- [ ] Add support for multiple categories by a local database (Or by amule client?)
+- [X] Add support for multiple categories by a local database (Or by amule client?)
-- [ ] Publish EC library to maven
+- [X] Publish EC library to maven
 - [X] Dockerize and publish to docker hub
-- [ ] Add support for percentage of completion of search
+- [X] Add support for percentage of completion of search
-- [ ] Document the versions of aMule that are supported
+- [X] Document the versions of aMule that are supported